Axions and Dark Matter: Axion in Cosmology and Astrophysics

-Studies of evolution of stars obtained insightful information on the axion physics \cite{Dicus:1978fp,Kuster:2008zz,Raffelt:1987yu,raffelt0607,Dearborn:1985gp,Raffelt:2006,Vysotsky:1978dc,Dicus:1979ch,bahcall,whitedwarf,supernova}.
-For example, the axions can be an important energy leaking source as the neutrinos so they change the evolution of stares.
-For example, axions are created more abundant in the horizontal branch stars than in the red giants and the energy leaking of axion flux can decrease the lifetime of horizontal branch stars more efficiently.
-So the comparison of the abundance between red giants and horizontal branch stars can imply the coupling limit:
+The evolutions of stars constrain the axion models as well \cite{Dicus:1978fp,Kuster:2008zz,Raffelt:1987yu,raffelt0607,Dearborn:1985gp,Raffelt:2006,Vysotsky:1978dc,Dicus:1979ch,bahcall,whitedwarf,supernova}.
+For example, the axions created from the Primakoff effect in stars are an important energy leaking source which changes the evolution of the stars.
+As the axions are created more abundantly from the horizontal branch stars than from the red giants, the resulted energy leaking decreases the lifetime of the horizontal branch stars more than it does to the red giants.
+So by comparing the abundance of the red giants and the horizontal branch stars, the axion-photon coupling is constrained:

-Also the primakoff process of axions modifies the temperature profile of stars so it changes their neutrino fluxes.
-These considerations give very important constraints to the axion decay constant.